MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

 ## Usage

 Automation APIs provide capability for automating company setup through APIs.
-Once the tenants have been created, the automation APIs can be used, to hydrate the tenant - to bring the tenant up to a desired state.
+Once the tenants have been created, the automation APIs can be used to hydrate the tenant - to bring the tenant up to a desired state.
 Usually this process involves creating a new company on the tenant, applying RapidStart packages, installing extensions, adding users to user groups and assigning permission sets to users.

-The D365 Automation Entitlements give access to APIs in the /api/microsoft/automation route, using OAuth Client Credentials flow.
+The **D365 Automation** entitlements give access to APIs in the `/api/microsoft/automation` route by using the OAuth client credentials flow.
 An application token with `Automation.ReadWrite.All` scope is needed for accessing [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Automation APIs.

-Usage is intended for company setup through APIs only.
+Service-to-service authentication is intended only for company setup through APIs.

-## Setup for service-to-service authentication using D365 Automation
+## Setup Overview

+To enable service-to-service authentication, two things are required:

+- An application must be registered in your Azure Active Directory tenant for [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+This application is used to authenticate API calls against [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

-To enable service-to-service authentication, an Azure Active Directory application must be created and registered in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+- The Azure AD application must also be registered in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

-Complete the two tasks that follow to be able to call Business Central Automation APIs using a service as authentication.
+The following tasks describe how to complete this setup.

 ## Task 1: Create an Azure Application for authentication to Business Central

-These few steps will create an Azure Application, needed for authentication for API calls against Business Central.
+Complete these steps to register an application in Azure AD for service-to-service authentication.

 1. Sign in to the [Azure portal](https://portal.azure.com).